abhishek-kumar-code/Redfish_Public/Specification.md

 For every request made by a Redfish client to a Redfish service, the Redfish service implementation Shall determine whether the authenticated identity context has the authorization to perform the requested operation on the URI specified in the request.
-Using the role and privileges authorization model, where a role is a set of privileges, the service will typically check a HTTP request against a mapping of the authenticated requesting identity role/privileges and determine whether the identity privileges are sufficient to perform the operation specified in the request.
+Using the role and privileges authorization model, where an authenticated identity context is assigned a role and a role is a set of privileges, the service will typically check a HTTP request against a mapping of the authenticated requesting identity role/privileges and determine whether the identity privileges are sufficient to perform the operation specified in the request.

 ##### Why specify Operation to Privilege Mapping